 The influent screen was operating and wastes were fully contained.
-The influent flow rate was estimated at 2.5 L/s.
-The pond was dark green and turbid with a mild odour.
-The air sparge at the influent end was operating.
-Several swans and ducks were observed on the surface of the pond.
+Influent flow rate was estimated at 4 L/s.
+A contractor was on site making repairs to a water leak at the time of inspection.
+The pond was at a normal operating level.
+This was turbid with a dark green colour and a slightly noticeable odour.
+Several swans and ducks were noted.

-The northern wetland pond was 1.55 m and discharging via the weir.
-The southern pond remained empty with no discharge.
-The northern pond effluent was slightly turbid and dark green in colour.
-No wildlife was present at the time of the inspection.
-The treated wastewater discharge flow rate was estimated at 0.50 L/s, with no visual environmental impact on the receiving water.
+The northern wetland was reading 1.60 m, this was discharging via the weir.
+The southern pond remained empty.
+The pond effluent was slightly turbid and dark green in colour.
+Several frogs were observed.
+The treated wastewater discharge flow rate was estimated at 3.5 L/s with no visual environmental impact on the receiving water.